 Sinope (Σινώπη, Sinopolli, Sinub, today Sinop) the ancient city of Pontus was founded by the Miletians in the 7th century BC.
 According to mythology its founder was the Argonaut Autolycus.
-The region was well known by Phoenician seafarers who traded with the pre-Hellenic peoples, the Assyrians.
+The region was well known by Phoenician seafarers who traded with the pre-Hellenic people, the Assyrians.
 Apart from the Miletians, the Cimmerians have also been mentioned as settling in Sinope after fleeing from the Scythians.

 According to ancient writers, the Miletians founded Sinope after an agreement with the town's native people.
 A myth associates the town's name with that of the nymph Sinope, daughter of the river God Aesop (Grk: Ασωπού)

 Sinope was the first Greek colony of Pontus.
 Soon after being colonised, Sinope's population increased dramatically.
 The ‘barbaric' people either moved out of the region or assimilated.
 According to Herodotus and Xenophon, Sinope increased so drastically in wealth that it founded other colonies such as Trapezunta (Trebizond), Kotyora (Ordu) and Kerasunta (Kerasus).
 Xenophon mentions that according to the customs during that period the people of Kotyora, Kerasunta and Trapezunta all paid a tax to the Metropolis who then sent governors to their towns.
 According to Xenophon, these governors complained many times to the Myrian leaders about better representing Sinope.
 It is unknown whether this dependence existed after the late 7th century BC.

 During this same period (end of the 7th century BC) Sinope was a member of the Athenian alliance.
 Pericles and Lamachos visited Sinope and helped to overthrow the tyrant Timiseleos.
 During this period 600 Athenian clerics established themselves at Sinope.